p0nce/DerelictSndFile/README.md

 A dynamic binding to [libsndfile](http://www.mega-nerd.com/libsndfile/) for the D Programming Language. libsndfile is a great library that read and write a variety of audio files.

-For information on how to build DerelictSndFile and link it with your programs, please see the post [Building and Using Packages in DerelictOrg](http://dblog.aldacron.net/forum/index.php?topic=841.0) at the Derelict forums.
+For information on how to build DerelictSndFile and link it with your programs, please see the post [Using Derelict](http://dblog.aldacron.net/derelict-help/using-derelict/) at The One With D.

 For information on how to load the libsndfile library via DerelictSndFile, see the page [DerelictUtil for Users](https://github.com/DerelictOrg/DerelictUtil/wiki/DerelictUtil-for-Users) at the DerelictUtil Wiki.
 In the meantime, here's some sample code.